 Copy it and modify it to your needs!

 When you click on a specific piece of equipment, you can see the Maintenance Records for that piece of equipment.
 These records are kept in a separate table and linked to the equipment through a reference.
 When you specify a reference in the other table to THIS table, AppSheet automatically creates an In-Line View.

 I've created formatting rules for equipment that has maintenance being done on it, as well as the priority for that maintenance.
 Anything with a wrench icon currently has on-going maintenance; anything that's red has a High priority, and anything that's yellow has a Medium priority.

 The On-Going and Completed Maintenance views utilize a slice to only show the maintenance records that match that specific criteria: Completed or On-Going.

 There are numerous possibilities for expansion of this app: you could create workflows to send email notifications when maintenance is done; you could add a "Cost of Upkeep" table to track the costs from the maintenance records; you could add a "Scheduled Maintenance" table and connect it to your Google Calendar; you could add a chart to track costs visually.

 Further, the structure of the app could be adapted for any number of other applications: project management (where the locations are team members, equipment are projects, maintenance records are tasks), shipments, orders, inventory-- any number of applications are possible.

-The concept of "Nested" objects will take you far with AppSheet: nested, meaning the "Maintenance Notes" belong to the specific "Maintenance Record," and THEY belong to the specific "Equipment."
+The concept of "Nested" objects will take you far with AppSheet.
+Nested in this context means the "Maintenance Notes" belong to the specific "Maintenance Record," and THEY belong to the specific "Equipment."
 It's this idea-- one item belonging to another-- that really opens up the possibilities of data management and true usefulness.